Azure/azure-sdk/releases/2021-03/dotnet.md

 - `CommunicationIdentityClient.IssueToken` and `CommunicationIdentityClient.IssueTokenAsync` are renamed to `GetToken` and `GetTokenAsync`, respectively
 - `CommunicationIdentityClient.CreateUserWithToken` and `CommunicationIdentityClient.CreateUserWithTokenAsync` are renamed to `CreateUserAndToken` and `CreateUserAndTokenAsync`, respectively.
 Their return value is also changed from `Tuple<CommunicationUserIdentifier, string>` to `CommunicationUserIdentifierAndToken`.

+### Azure Communication Phone Numbers 1.0.0-beta.5 [Changelog](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/communication/Azure.Communication.PhoneNumbers/CHANGELOG.md#100-beta5-2021-03-09)

+#### New Features

+- Added `PhoneNumbersClient` (originally was part of the `Azure.Communication.Administration` package).
+- Added support for Azure Active Directory Authentication.

+#### Breaking Changes

+- `PhoneNumberAdministrationClient` has been replaced with `PhoneNumbersClient`, which has the same functionality but different APIs.
+To learn more about how PhoneNumbersClient works, refer to the [README.md](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/communication/Azure.Communication.PhoneNumbers/README.md)

 ### Azure Communication SMS 1.0.0-beta.4 [Changelog](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/communication/Azure.Communication.Sms/CHANGELOG.md#100-beta4-2021-03-09)

 #### New Features